 — Austin Kleon

-Why You Should Start A Feel Good File — Today
+Why You Should Start A Feel Good File — Like Right Now

 You may have been a creative for eons and saved zero nice emails to begin your file.